 - From the Main Menu, touch Map > Menu > Set Up.
-1) - 2) Touch the Dedicated Page Icon, and touch Airspace. - Touch the Down Button to view the Altitude Labels configuration 3) options. - Select the desired range visibility and/or text size.
+1) - 2) Touch the Dedicated Page Icon on the Button Bar, and touch Airspace. - Touch the Down Button to view the Altitude Labels configuration 3) options. - Select the desired range visibility and/or text size.
 4)